jakub-stastny/dev/README.md

 It's best to keep the host OS without SSH keys and only generate them in the Docker environments using [docker-project-manager](https://github.com/botanicus/docker-project-manager).

-Among other things, without dotfiles that have ~.gitconfig` with name and email, it's impossible to commit without setting these up first.
+Among other things, without dotfiles that have `~/.gitconfig` with name and email, it's impossible to commit without setting these up first.